-For applicants who do so, the examination fee is reduced by 30% provided they are a microenterprise, an SME, a natural person, a nonprofit organisation, a university or a public research organisation (Rule 7a(2), Article 14(1) RFees; see also point 14.1 below).
+For applicants who do so - and since Section 5 contains the required translation into the language of the proceedings - the examination fee is reduced by 30% provided they are an SME, a natural person, a non-profit organisation, a university or a public research organisation (Rule 6(4), Article 14(1) RFees; see also point 14.1 below).
 It is advisable to make the request for examination in an admissible non-EPO language in the request for grant (see also Guidelines for Examination in the EPO, A-X, 9.2).
 The request for examination in an admissible non-EPO language and its translation into the language of the proceedings may, however, be filed at any time until the examination fee is paid (Article 94(1), Rule 70).